ananthp/beautifulnote/blog/_posts/2016-04-25-carnatic-resources.markdown

 ### MusicResearch.in

 [musicresearch.in](musicresearch.in) hosts some fine scholarly articles, scanned copies of rare books and manuscripts.
 It's not a very easy to use site but its contents are invaluable.
-Recently, they've spawned a new site [musicresearchlirary.net](musicresearchlibrary.net) and starting moving rare books and manuscripts there along with some more content.
+Recently, they've spawned a new site [musicresearchlirary.net](musicresearchlibrary.net) and are moving rare books and manuscripts there along with some more content.